madsmtm/objc2/crates/header-translator/README.md

 The `translation-config.toml` file describes various tweaks that we need to do because our header translation is incomplete in some areas.

-However, even if our header translation was perfect, we still need a way to enrich the generated data, since C headers have no way to describe which methods are safe, or mutable, and which are not!
+However, even if our header translation was perfect, we still need a way to enrich the generated data, since C headers have no way to describe which methods are safe and which are not!

 ### What is required for a method to be safe?